line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/README.md

 - hibernate-support: Assist to execute the query with Hibernate
 - eclipselink-support: Assist to execute the query with EclipseLink
-- spring-batch-support: Assist to execute the query with Spring Batch
+- spring-batch-support: Assist to execute the query with Spring Batch 5
+- spring-batch6-support: Assist to execute the query with Spring Batch 6
 - spring-data-jpa-support: Assist to execute the query with Spring Data JPA (for Spring Boot 2 or 3)
 - spring-data-jpa-boot4-support: Assist to execute the query with Spring Data JPA (for Spring Boot 4)
 - hibernate-reactive-support: Assist to execute the query with Hibernate Reactive